 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when etidocaine is administered to a nursing woman.

 No information is currently available on appropriate pediatric doses.
+This monograph has been modified to include the generic and brand name in many instances.

 Last reviewed on RxList: 12/8/2004